 Headquartered in the United Arab Emirates, the Center for World University Rankings (CWUR) has been issuing its findings since 2012.
 It evaluates faculty and educational quality, alumni employment, publications and citations, and research performance.
 Like Shanghai, CWUR doesn't rely on reputational surveys.

-Its latest 2022 ranking places Harvard first, followed by MIT, Stanford, Cambridge, and Oxford.
+Its 2023 ranking places Harvard first, followed by MIT, Stanford, Cambridge, and Oxford.
 Dating back to 2012, Harvard has finished first every year, with Stanford most often coming in second.

 Another dominating win for Harvard, it appears.

 Founded in 2013 and based in Moscow, the oddly named Round University Ranking evaluates 1,100 universities across 82 countries.
 It considers teaching, research, international diversity, and financial sustainability in its methodology and uses a worldwide reputational survey to determine teaching and research quality.
 Both objective data and subjective opinions thus factor into these rankings.

 Harvard once again dominates.
 For 2023, Harvard is first, followed by Caltech, Stanford, MIT, Imperial College London, and the University of Pennsylvania.
 Last year's top five included Harvard, Caltech, Stanford, Imperial College London, and Karolinska Institutet in Sweden.